 The Audio function allows the sound signal from the sound level meter transduction chain to be recorded at the same time as the measurement parameters.
 The signal thus recorded can be used for replay by means of an audio playback program or through the NS-ENS software module.
 The instrument allows recording to be triggered either manually or automatically through user-settable trigger functions.
 Manual and automatic modes can also be used in conjunction during a measurement.
+Audio recording is not available when USB stick external memory used for storage.

-To setup the instrument correctly, please refer to the chapter "10.3 Setting audio recording parameters" on page 73.
+To setup the instrument correctly, please refer to the chapter "10.3 Setting audio recording parameters" on page 72.